Intel: Supercomputers

-The Intel Scientific Computers division was founded in 1984 by Justin Rattner, to design and produce parallel computers based on Intel microprocessors connected in hypercube internetwork topology.
+The Intel Scientific Computers division was founded in 1984 by Justin Rattner to design and produce parallel computers based on Intel microprocessors connected in hypercube internetwork topology.
 In 1992, the name was changed to the Intel Supercomputing Systems Division, and development of the iWarp architecture was also subsumed.
 The division designed several supercomputer systems, including the Intel iPSC/1, iPSC/2, iPSC/860, Paragon and ASCI Red.
 In November 2014, Intel stated that it was planning to use optical fibers to improve networking within supercomputers.

 Fog computing

-On November 19, 2015, Intel, alongside ARM Holdings, Dell, Cisco Systems, Microsoft, and Princeton University, founded the OpenFog Consortium, to promote interests and development in fog computing.
+On November 19, 2015, Intel, alongside Arm, Dell, Cisco Systems, Microsoft, and Princeton University, founded the OpenFog Consortium, to promote interests and development in fog computing.
 Intel's Chief Strategist for the IoT Strategy and Technology Office, Jeff Fedders, became the consortium's first president.

 Self-driving cars

 Intel is one of the biggest stakeholders in the self-driving car industry, having joined the race in mid 2017 after joining forces with Mobileye.
-The company is also one of the first in the sector to research consumer acceptance, after an AAA report quoted a 78% nonacceptance rate of the technology in the US.
+The company is also one of the first in the sector to research consumer acceptance, after an AAA report quoted a 78% nonacceptance rate of the technology in the U.S.

-Safety levels of the technology, the thought of abandoning control to a machine, and psychological comfort of passengers in such situations were the major discussion topics initially.
+Safety levels of autonomous driving technology, the thought of abandoning control to a machine, and psychological comfort of passengers in such situations were the major discussion topics initially.
 The commuters also stated that they did not want to see everything the car was doing.
 This was primarily a referral to the auto-steering wheel with no one sitting in the driving seat.
 Intel also learned that voice control regulator is vital, and the interface between the humans and machine eases the discomfort condition, and brings some sense of control back.
 It is important to mention that Intel included only 10 people in this study, which makes the study less credible.
 In a video posted on YouTube, Intel accepted this fact and called for further testing.

 Programmable devices

-Intel has sold Stratix, Arria, and Cyclone FPGAs since acquiring Altera in 2015.
+Intel formed a new business unit called the Programmable Solutions Group (PSG) on completion of its Altera acquisition.
+Intel has since sold Stratix, Arria, and Cyclone FPGAs.
 In 2019, Intel released Agilex FPGAs: chips aimed at data centers, 5G applications, and other uses.

+In October 2023, Intel announced it would be spinning off PSG into a separate company at the start of 2024, while maintaining majority ownership.